-After examining the evidence from 2018-2019, faculty agree on the need to offer workshops for candidates, addressing all content areas, and to attend PRAXIS workshops themselves in 2019-2020.
-Further, in an effort to engage in program improvement, we will partner with the Natchitoches Parish Library to offer access to Learning Express, a source for PRAXIS test preparation, as well as to find innovative, student-centered ways to support candidates in their course to help them be successful on the licensure tests.
+Based on information gathered from analysis of the AC 2019-2020 data, faculty will implement the following changes in AC 2020-2021 to drive the cycle of improvement.
+In AC 2020-2021, faculty will enhance and adapt workshops for candidates, addressing all content areas and attend PRAXIS workshops themselves in AC 2020-2021.
+Further, in an effort to engage in program improvement, faculty will enhance its partnership with the Natchitoches Parish Library to offer access to Learning Express, a source for PRAXIS test preparation, as well as to find innovative, student-centered ways to support candidates in their course to help them be successful on the licensure tests.